Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Payroll Tax Credits for Hiring Targeted Workers

-Expands credits for hiring veterans, apprentices, long-term unemployed, and formerly incarcerated individuals—up to $5,000 per worker in the first year.
+Credits for hiring veterans, apprentices, long-term unemployed, and formerly incarcerated individuals are expanded up to $5,000 per worker in the first year.

 Self-Employment Tax Deduction